Nathan-Nesbitt/roBERTaCODE/code2nl/README.md

         my thesis as the CodeBERT repository does not use partial training.

 4. Run the main script for training `fine-tune.sh`
-5. If you want to know the BLEU output you can copy the

 ## Differences from CodeBERT repository